 Where to Begin

-Ultimately, I strive to give you a clear and actionable path for revision, addressing both the big-picture and detailed elements of your manuscript.
-Additionally, I am happy to recommend further reading that is relevant to your work or suggest narrative and structural models that may inspire your writing.
+Ultimately, I aim to provide writers with a clear and actionable path forward—one that strengthens both the larger architecture and the finer details of the manuscript.
+I am also happy to recommend relevant readings, narrative models, or structural approaches that may deepen and support your work.

 Editorial Philosophy and Experience

-I view editing as a collaborative partnership founded on trust and understanding.
-My aim is to provide insightful guidance and fresh perspectives, empowering you to shape your manuscript in a way that honors its originality and realizes its full potential.
+I view editing as a collaborative process grounded in trust, attention, and sustained conversation.
+My role is not to impose a formula, but to help writers recognize and strengthen what is already taking shape in the work.
 Together, we will chart a clear path forward, one that centers your unique voice and enables you to tell the story only you can tell.

 “Sylvie deeply connects with your narrative and provides unparalleled expertise to help you capture your ‘why’ and bring your memoir to life.
 Working with Sylvie has been a truly transformative experience.
 I am incredibly grateful for having such a phenomenal instructor and mentor in my corner!